0x000def42/docker_nginx_mruby_cruds/README.md

 Added redis client and write and read simple hash into json string slow rps down to 20k.

 Added per request isolation params and env, read body.

+Append creating logic into stored redis procedure on lua with increment id, filling indexes now rps in 16k on create post